stephenrichter/meet-the-richters/posts/pre-rendering.md

 ---
 title: 'Two Forms of Pre-rendering'
 date: '2020-01-01'
+summary: 'Like so many things, the race was canceled.
+Soon after, gyms around the country were closed.
+Suddenly, running — a solo activity that can be done outdoors, away from other people — seems more important than ever, for both our health and our mood.'
+author: 'Caleigh'
+isDark: false
 ---

 Next.js has two forms of pre-rendering: **Static Generation** and **Server-side Rendering**.
 The difference is in **when** it generates the HTML for a page.